trenttuckerr/personal-fe/README.md

 # trenttucker.com React + Vite + JS Frontend

-Welcome to the trenttucker.com MERN Frontend repository!
-This project falls within a showcase of the MERN (MongoDB, Express.js, React, Node.js) stack implementation, highlighting the seamless integration of technologies to create a modern and dynamic web application.
-Here you'll find the frontend - the React part of this stack.
+Welcome to the trenttucker.com frontend repository!
 The frontend leverages React, Vite, and JavaScript, resulting in a refined and efficient user experience.

 ## Implementation Highlights